Implementing Feature Flags in Laravel: A Practical Guide to Progressive Delivery

 if (auth()->user()?->hasRole('beta-tester') && Feature::enabled('new_feature')) {

-// Feature is available for beta testers
+// Feature accessible only to beta testers

 }